Impact of Social Media Threats in Today’s World- How Safe is Social Media Platform?

 Recent social media attacks involved some malicious intent.
 Some were-

 - North Korean threat actor was found to form fake Twitter accounts and profiles.
-He created blogs on existing threats to build fake personality as a security researcher.
+He created blogs on existing threats to build a fake personality as a security researcher.
 He used fake profiles to contact security researchers via Telegram, Twitter, and Linked.

 - Social criminals are impersonating HR of reputed companies and sending fake job offers.
 This is done with intention of getting the financial credentials of job seekers.